h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 ![](/images/07_creating_texture.jpg)

 Then, you need to clone your texture to be able to export it.
-Click on Clone Txtr to clone it.
+Click on _Clone Txtr_ to clone it.

 ![](/images/08_cloning_texture.jpg)

 Before exporting, you need to flip the texture vertically.
-Because as you know, the UV workflow in ZBrush is inverted vertically in comparison to what you have in other 3D packages like Maya, 3Ds Max and Blender.
+Because as you know, the UV workflow in _ZBrush_ is inverted vertically in comparison to what you have in other 3D packages like _Maya_, _3Ds Max_ and _Blender_.

-Click on Export, and choose the format that you want.
-I’ll stick with .PSD for now.
+Click on _Export_, and choose the format that you want.
+I’ll stick with ._PSD_ for now.

 ![](/images/09_exporting_texture.jpg)

-So, the Cavity Map is done.
-Now it’s time for the other map that we need; which is a mid-value displacement map.
+So, the _Cavity Map_ is done.
+Now it’s time for the other map that we need; which is a _mid-value displacement map_.

 Alright.
 Let me give you an idea about it all.
 The whole idea here is, to put your model’s SDiv near half of what you have, and create a Displacement Map from there.
 My model has 6 subdivision levels and 14.2 million polygons.
 So I’m gonna put it on half-way through the subdivisions, like SDiv 3 and create the Displacement Map.
 This way, I prevent having too much (almost noisy details) in my Glossiness Map and cover the bigger shapes of the head.